mlepicier/dijkstra-shortest-path-algorithm/README.md

 ## Problem Description:

-<p align="justify">The objective of this project is to implement Dijkstra's algorithm to build and complete a graph based on euclidean distances, repretenting the road network of a country.
+<p align="justify">The objective of this project is to implement Dijkstra's algorithm to build and complete a graph based on Euclidean distances, representing the road network of a country.
 This will therefore make possible the mathematical modelling of many different problem faced while managing for a country.
 Lastly decision making will be optimized using common linear programming methods of optimization.</p>

 ***